opendocsg/slw-judgments-backfill/2010_SGHC_52/report.md

 **_The Accused’s criminal record_**

 15     The Accused’s previous convictions were for offences against property, causing hurt, and drug possession and consumption.
 There were no convictions for sexual offences or offences against young persons.
-As V K Rajah J stated in _Public Prosecutor v NF_ [2006] 4 SLR(R) 849 at [69], when he was sentencing an accused person who had previous convictions for housebreaking and theft, and drug trafficking and consumption for rape, previous convictions for dissimilar offences were of no direct relevance for the purpose of sentencing.
+As V K Rajah J stated in _Public Prosecutor v NF_ <span class="citation">[2006] 4 SLR(R) 849</span> at [69], when he was sentencing an accused person who had previous convictions for housebreaking and theft, and drug trafficking and consumption for rape, previous convictions for dissimilar offences were of no direct relevance for the purpose of sentencing.

 **_The Accused eyeing the Victim as a potential target_**